jaraco/zero-defect-lessons/index.md

 items = [handle(item) for item in inputs]
 ```

 Note: This syntax is shorter, but that's not it's key benefit.
 The key benefit is that the syntax is mainly one expression applied to an iterable.
 This code communicates explicitly that there's no manipulation of inputs and exactly one operation on each item.
-It further reduces the temptation to inject such complicating behaviors (for the same reasons you'd avoid "goto". "handle" might be arbitrarily complex, but that complexity is encapsulated by its signature.
+It further reduces the temptation to inject such complicating behaviors (for the same reasons you'd avoid "goto"). "handle" might be arbitrarily complex, but that complexity is encapsulated by its signature.

 ...